Haider-29/DB-Assignment-2/README.md

 ## Q25
 ### Query 1:
 >Query to find total amount of salary being paid by airport to employees\
->It is important in order to generate pay slips and calculate expenses etc
+>It is important in order to generate pay slips and calculate expenses etc\
+This was done by selecing the sum of salaries from the employee table
 ```
 select sum(EMPLOYEE.Salary) as 'Total Salary Expense of Airport'
 from EMPLOYEE